West Bridgford School: Academy

-The school applied to be an Academy under the Academies Act 2010 and officially became an Academy at midnight on 31 March 2011.
+The school applied to be an academy under the Academies Act 2010 and officially became an academy at midnight on 31 March 2011.
 It allocates up to 10% of its places based on technological aptitude.
 Its admissions policy, however, is still as a Comprehensive and these places are allocated after offers have been made to those that live within the catchment area.

 In September 2014 The Ripley Academy (formerly Mill Hill School) in Ripley, Derbyshire joined West Bridgford School as part of the East Midlands Education Trust.

 In March 2016 The West Bridgford School was recognised as being one of the top 100 non-selective state-funded schools in England.

 Eco-School status

 The school's council and environmental committee have been successful, with assistance from teachers and the support of the student body, in reducing the school's impact on the natural environment.
 The school has raised awareness by holding termly cake sales, fundraising events, and a former "Green Week," which involves students paying a small donation and dressing in green clothing.
-The Green Week has not been held for the past five years given the unnecessary need for purchasing green clothing, and has since replaced by a standard day of no uniform (with succeeding donations being sent to a specific, different charity or non-profit each time - the specific firm being chosen and voted for by students).
-The money that was raised by the Green Weeks had gone towards completing environment-friendly projects such as: installing double-glazed windows, wall insulation improvements and, most notably, the construction of a complete wind turbine on the school premises, which supplies energy for the National Grid, who then subsidise the school's energy bill.
+The Green Week has not been held for the past five years given the unnecessary need for purchasing green clothing, and has since been replaced by a standard non-uniform day (with succeeding donations being sent to a specific, different charity or non-profit each time - the firm being chosen and voted by students).
+The money that had been raised by the Green Weeks had gone towards completing environmentally-friendly projects such as: installing double-glazed windows, wall insulation improvements and, most notably, the construction of a complete wind turbine on the school premises, which supplies energy for the National Grid, who then subsidise the school's energy bill.

 Currently, the school holds the three official Eco Schools awards: bronze, silver, and green - in recognition of its efforts.